 She continues to seek out residencies as opportunities of intense focus and creation including Denali National Park in Alaska, the Kimmel Harding Nelson Center in Nebraska and Mount Greylock State Park in Massachusetts.

-Mowinski is an Assistant Professor of Visual Art at the Massachusetts College of Liberal Arts (MCLA) in North Adams, MA.
+Mowinski is an Associate Professor of Visual Art at the Massachusetts College of Liberal Arts (MCLA) in North Adams, MA.
 Recently MCLA honored her with a Creative Project Award for PRESS: Letterpress as a Public Art Project and the Hardman Initiative Grant to create an interdisciplinary approach to teaching writing and art.

 Contact: moji29 at gmail dot com